9 Italian Desserts Not to Miss While in Italy

 Literally translating to “cooked cream,” this soft, silky pudding is as simple as it gets.
 The main ingredients are heavy cream, sugar, vanilla, and gelatin, which get blended and then set in a refrigerator for a few hours or overnight.
 It’s believed to originate in Piedmont, though it didn’t enter the mainstream until the 1960s.
 Often garnished with a fruit coulis or perhaps fresh fruit, panna cotta is available in restaurants and hotels across Italy.

-Two cannoli in paper sleeves atop a wooden cutting board
+Overhead view of two cannoli in paper sleeves atop a wooden cutting board

-Photo by Pinkcandy / Shutterstock
+Photo by Pinkcandy/Shutterstock

 3. Cannoli

-One of Italy’s best-known desserts, cannoli (the singular is cannolo) originated in Sicily, but can be found all over the country and beyond.
+One of Italy’s best-known desserts, cannoli (the singular is cannolo) originated in Sicily, but now are available all over the country and beyond.
 The tube-shaped dessert is made of fried pastry dough filled with whipped ricotta sweetened with sugar and candied orange.
 You’ll sometimes see versions featuring pistachios, chocolate chips, or candied cherries.
 The origin can be traced back to the 10th or 11th century, when Arabs ruled Sicily, with one legend saying that cannoli were invented in a Moorish harem as a vaguely phallic tribute to the sultan, while another legend attributes their invention to the nuns of a convent in Caltanissetta.

 4. Tiramisu